Umair6085/Umair6085/README.md

 - 🌈 **Sass**: Elevating stylesheets with the power of pre-processing.
 - 🌐 **Git & GitHub:** Navigating the version control seas like a captain.
 - 🚀 **JavaScript:** The wizardry behind dynamic and interactive experiences.
+- 💡 **Python:** The versatile language for data manipulation, automation, and backend development.
+- 🧩 LeetCode: Mastering algorithms and data structures through consistent problem-solving and challenges.
 - 🤖 **C & C++**: Diving into the realms of lower-level languages for robust solutions.

 ###